engr101staff/engr101matlab/_sources/more_data_structures/main.rst

 **Exercise**

-For the questions below, consider the vector :code:`v2` shown in an initial state that we'll call "state 1".
+For the questions below, consider the vector :code:`v2` shown in an initial state that we'll call "State 1".

 .. figure:: img/v2State1.png
    :width: 500